A day in Stockholm

 Why you should see Stockholm

 A perfect day in Stockholm?
-You need more time to see the capital Sweden and really get to know their surroundings.
+You need more time to see the capital Sweden and really get to know your surroundings.
 Stockholm is not only the seat of the Swedish government.
 The royal family lives here.
-Maybe you're lucky like us and you see members of the royal family on your visit.
-We were there when Prince Carl Philipp married his wife Sofia.
-They drove past us in their wedding carriage just a few meters away.
-Even if their wedding messed up our travel plans for Stockholm, it was an experience that for us will always be associated with Stockholm.
-But even if you do not experience a major event of the king's family during your visit, the city is extremely interesting.
-1 day in Stockholm is tight.
+Maybe you'll be lucky like us and see members of the royal family during your visit.
+But even if you don't experience a major event involving the king's family during your visit, the city is extremely interesting.
+1 day in Stockholm is short.

 City Conference Center - a perfect day in Stockholm

 We reach Stockholm from one Journey on the Göta Canal.
-On board the Juno we were en route on one of the oldest passenger ships in the world.
-This brought us from Gothenburg across Sweden to Stockholm.
-The capital of Sweden should be seen by everyone who is interested in the cities of the Baltic Sea interested.
+On the Juno we were traveling on one of the oldest passenger ships in the world.
+This took us from Gothenburg across Sweden to Stockholm.
+The capital of Sweden should be seen by anyone who is interested in the cities on the outskirts of Sweden Baltic Sea interested.

-On Gamla Stan you can see the palace of the king and the parliament as well as alleys, in which it is good to stroll.
-Stockholm is the city that awards the Nobel Prize every year.
-A visit to the town hall is therefore also worthwhile.
-A stroll along the promenade that leads along the water is nice.
-There you will quickly get an impression of the importance of the proximity to the sea in Stockholm.
-That is also one of the reasons why we recommend more time than a day for Stockholm.
-The archipelago in front of Stockholm is worth a stay of several days.
-We have excluded this island world and the area around Stockholm on Lake Mälaren from our recommendations for a short trip to Stockholm for lack of time.
-Therefore, before your trip, consider whether you can extend your stay in Stockholm.
+On Gamla Stan you can see the king's palace and the parliament as well as alleys where you can stroll around.
+Stockholm is the city where the Nobel Prize is awarded every year.
+A visit to the town hall is also worthwhile.
+It's nice to take a stroll along the promenade that runs along the water.
+There you will quickly get an impression of how important the proximity to the sea plays in Stockholm.
+This is also one of the reasons why we recommend more time than one day for Stockholm.
+The archipelago outside Stockholm is worth a stay of several days.
+We exclude this island world and the surroundings of Stockholm on Lake Mälaren from our recommendations for a short trip to Stockholm because the time is too short.
+Before your trip, consider whether you can extend your stay in Stockholm.
 The city and its surroundings are worth it.

 The Nobel Prize is awarded in the Stadshus

-What can you do in 1 day in Stockholm?
+What can you do in Stockholm in 1 day?
 First of all: one day is far too little time to really get to know this interesting city.
 We were there for three days and there is still so much to discover.
-Even so, not everyone has the time for a long stay in Stockholm.
-Therefore, at this point I am collecting tips on how 24 hours are enough to get an overview of the city and its sights.
+Nevertheless, not everyone has the time for a long stay in Stockholm.
+That's why I'm collecting tips here on how 24 hours are enough to get an overview of the city and its sights.

 Explore Stockholm comfortably by boat - tip for 1 day in Stockholm